Ohio Adoptees' Access to Records Law

-In 2013 we achieved success when SB 23/HB 61 became law.
+In 2013 we succeeded when SB 23/HB 61 became law.
 This new law, implemented March 20, 2015, grants 400,000 adult adoptees adopted between 1964 and 1996 access to their original birth certificates.
 This important legislation was the result of hard work by many people over several years.
-Adoption Network Cleveland Executive Director Betsie Norris began this advocacy work in 1988, when she founded the organization and followed it through to its success.
+Adoption Network Cleveland Executive Director Betsie Norris began this advocacy work in 1988 when she founded the organization and followed it through to its success.

 The content of SB 23 and HB 61 was identical in language, and the effort on both bills resulted in SB 23 passing and becoming law.

 House Bill 61 Hearings

 Additional Archived Information on SB23/HB61

 A two-page factsheet about SB23/HB61 with information about the bills, the impact of sealing adoptee birth certificates and the needed reform.

 Answers to four of the most common myths and perceptions about lifting the seal on adoption records and on the scope of SB23/HB61.

 A description of what SB23/HB61 would do, and the list of sponsoring senators and representatives.

 Legislators from the Ohio Senate and House of Representatives who sponsored or co-sponsored the 2013 bill that opened adoption records to adult adoptees.